DillonJettCallis/Scriptly/readme.md

 * ... and to work the same on both *nix and Windows.

-##How it works
+## How it works
 Scriptly is pretty simple actually, so simple I can't believe no one has tried it before.
 You execute the Scriptly main method passing in the name of the language and a file.

-Example: "scriptly scala C:\myScalaScript.scala someArgForScript"
+Example: "scriptly kotlin C:\myScalaScript.kotlin someArgForScript"

 Scriptly will read in the file.

-* If your file starts with a #!, the first line will be skipped.
+* If your file starts with a `#!` or `::#!`, then all lines until a corresponding `!#` or `::!#`  will be skipped.
-* After that if the first line starts with 'rem' ....
+ This is to allow standalone shell scripts in either bash or cmd.
+(More info below).
 * Then Scriptly will look for a comment.
 This will depend on the language, but by default it will try to find a C style block comment begining with /* and ending with */.
 (Please note that any extra '\*' are not allowed)
 * If that comment is found Scriptly will read it and it will expect it to contain a list of Maven dependencies delimited by whitespace in Gradle short style, ie: groupId:artifactId:version.
-For example: "org.slf4j:slf4j-api:1.7.21 org.slf4j:slf4j-simple:1.7.21"
+For example: `"org.slf4j:slf4j-api:1.7.21 org.slf4j:slf4j-simple:1.7.21"`
 * Scriptly will then take that list and resolve all those dependencies, using your local maven repo + central + other repos you can configure in a json file located in ~/.scriptly/config.json (Which will be generated on first run)
 * Using those dependencies, Scriptly will take the rest of your file and run it through the ScriptEngine of the correct language, passing any extra arguments you provided in a Java String array variable named "args".

-##Language implementations
+## Language implementations

-* Java is implemented using a library called RelProxy, which is included in the Scriptly distro.
+* Java is not supported as it don't have a standard jsr223 implementation.
-The Java support is fairly limited, as Java wasn't made for scripting and neither was RelProxy.
+ Non-standard implementations do exist, but use at your own risk.
-You can only have one class, it must be named properly according to Java rules (ie: class Script must be inside class Script.java) and it must have a public static void main(String[] args) method.
-Still, it's better than nothing and at least is an option if you only know Java and don't want to learn something else.
-(Although I would still recommend trying Groovy if you want to do more.)
+ Try using Groovy instead, it supports most Java syntax

 * Groovy works with no special casing at all.
 Just include the Groovy library in your dependencies.

-* Scala has a small amount of special casing, as it's ScriptEngine isn't 100% compliant with js223.
-This shouldn't effect users except that it makes the Scala scripts more likely to break in the future with Scala updates.
-Other than that warning, just include the scala compiler on your dependencies.
+* Scala has a jsr223 implementation but it's just a thin wrapper around the Scala repl and isn't fully compliant.
+The non compliant aspects even have breaking changes between scala versions so I've given up trying to support it.
+Try Kotlin, it's syntactically similar.

-* Clojure is special cased because there is no official Clojure jsr223 implementation.
-That shouldn't matter much unless the Clojure script api ever changes.
+* Clojure is special cased because there is no official Clojure jsr223 implementation, however it has it's own scripting api that works well and is very simple.
 The only important note is that Clojure users a String instead of a comment to hold it's maven dependencies.
 Just use a single double-quote string at the top of your file.

 * Javascript requires no special casing at all.
 If you're on Java 8+ nashorn will be used and before that, rhino.
 You can in fact use 'nashorn', 'rhino' or 'ecmascript' as language names.